The Other Martin Loring

+1973 episode of Marcus Welby, M.D.

 "The Other Martin Loring" is a 1973 episode of Marcus Welby, M.D., an American medical drama that aired on ABC.
 It tells the story of a middle-aged man facing several health issues, which seem to stem from his repression of his homosexuality.
 The episode aired on February 20, 1973, and was met with concern and protests from LGBT rights activists for its equating of homosexuality and illness.

 Plot

 Martin Loring consults with Dr. Welby regarding several health issues.
 He is an alcoholic, overweight, depressed and diabetic.
 Martin tells the concerned doctor that he is simply overworked and under stress.
 That night, his wife Margaret announces she is divorcing him and suing for full custody of their son Billy; she calls him an unfit parent.
 When he threatens a countersuit, she responds by saying that she will hold nothing back to keep him from getting their son.
 Later, Martin collapses.
 Dr. Welby tends to him, then speaks with Margaret, who tells him their marriage is over.
 Suspecting infidelity, Dr. Welby is surprised when Margaret tells him she wishes that the problem was another woman.

 The next day, Margaret serves Martin with divorce papers.
 After a drink and an insulin shot, Martin has a car accident.
 He is arrested for drunk driving, but the good doctor convinces the police it was an insulin overdose.
 Dr. Welby speaks with Martin's mother, and after learning that Martin's father was distant, deduces that Martin is a homosexual.
 After initially denying it, Martin acknowledges having homosexual tendencies.
 Dr. Welby suggests that Martin is not really a homosexual, but that instead his fear of being a homosexual is leading to his depression.
 Martin resists this diagnosis, but after attempting suicide, agrees to see a psychiatrist.
 Dr. Welby expresses his assurances that Martin will win his "fight" and one day be able to live a "normal" life.